skottydeveloper/Javascript/projects/C/README.md

 # C
 ## Summary
-This repository is a portfolio of code for the C programming language.
-It consists of projects I have completed, during uni and in my own time, while learning C.
+This repository is a portfolio of my best code written in the C programming language.
+It consists of projects I have completed, during uni and in my own time - while learning C.

 ## Notable Projects
 ### Payroll Management System